Installing libraries and Loading libraries

 Then, the XML sitemap URL is fetched and the URLs extracted.

-If it’s a classic XML sitemap, a data frame (special kind of array) will be produced and return.
+If it’s a classic XML sitemap, a data frame (a special kind of array) will be produced and returned.

-If it’s an index XML sitemap, the process will get back from the start with every XML sitemaps inside.
+If it’s an index XML sitemap, the process will get back from the start with every XML sitemap inside.

 This will produce a data frame with all the information extracted.